juliodltv/simulation_vsss/README.md

     sudo apt install mokutil
     sudo mokutil --disable-validation

-When you run the command above, you will be asked to create a password.
+When you run the command above, you will be asked to create a temporaly password.
 After that you need to reboot the computer, when the computer is booting, you will see a blue screen asking you to disable the secure boot, sometimes only an specific character of your password is required, not the whole password.

 ***READ THE INSTRUCTIONS ABOVE BEFORE REBOOTING THE COMPUTER***